'It was like my own heart was brought to Mumbai'

-This is how cardio-thoracic surgeon Dr Sanjeev Jadhav recalls the 90-minute journey carrying a donor heart from Pune to Mumbai; after retrieving the heart and overseeing its transfer to Mumbai, he also took part in the first successful heart transplant in Mumbai
+Cardio-thoracic surgeon Dr Sanjeev Jadhav recalls 90-min journey carrying a donor heart from Pune to Mumbai; after retrieving, overseeing its transfer, he also took part in city's first successful heart transplant

 “Every passing second reminded us that we were losing precious time.
 It was like my own heart was being moved to Mumbai,” said cardio-thoracic surgeon Dr Sanjeev Jadhav (42) who was part of a path-breaking operation to retrieve a donor heart in Pune, transfer it all the way to Mumbai, and carry out the first-ever successful heart transplant here.